Veteran Profile: Matthew James Tully, DFC

 He logged 492 hours as a navigator aboard Halifax and Lancaster bombers, flying most often with Wing Cmdr.
 R.A.
 McLernon.
 After the war, he oversaw much of the planning and implementation of the Vancouver International Airport as we know it today.

-To view interviews with Canadian veterans produced by Veterans Voices of Canada, click here.
+For more profiles by Veterans Voices of Canada, click here.